0416928/Assignment_01/README.md

 ## Assignment :

-{ The project name is Assignment_01 and this program will provide show files and programming in python language..}
+{ The project name is Assignment_01 and this program will show files and programming in python language..}

 # First git status output: